UPHL-BioNGS/Cecret/README.md

 params.nextclade = false
 params.vadr = false
 ```
-And, yes, this means I added some bells and whistles so you could turn off the bells and whistles. /irony
+And, yes, this means I added some bells and whistles so the **End User** could turn off the bells and whistles. /irony

 ## Can I get images of my SNPs and indels?

 Yes.
 Set `params.bamsnap = true`.
 This is false by default because of how long it takes.
-It will work with variants called by `ivar` and `bcftools`, although it is **MUCH** faster with the vcf created by bcftools.
+It will work with variants called by `ivar_variants` and `bcftools_variants`, although it is **MUCH** faster with the vcf created by bcftools.

 Warning : will not work on all variants.
 This is due to how bamsnap runs.
 It is even less likely to work on indels.